|

 in

-oil and garlic and chilli with constant shaking to form an
+garlic and chilli with constant shaking to form

 emulsion with the fish gelatin.